ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-SCT Feedback is the most privacy-preserving gossip mechanism, as it does not directly expose any links between an end user and the sites they've visisted to any third party.
+SCT Feedback is the most privacy-preserving gossip mechanism, as it does not directly expose any links between an end user and the sites they've visited to any third party.

 HTTPS clients store SCTs and certificate chains they see, and later send them to the originating HTTPS server by posting them to a